 Boards are responsible for developing worksite placements that are available for a minimum of five weeks in duration.
 Boards must collaborate with VR staff to identify appropriate work placements for each VR participant, as well as accommodations that will be needed at a particular worksite.
-Boards are responsible for notifying the VR counselor, the VR participant, and the VR participant's parents or guardian of the VR participant's worksite placement at least one week before the participant’s first workday to allow the participant time to prepare for the job.
+Boards are responsible for notifying the VR counselor, the VR participant, and the VR participant's parents or guardian of the VR participant's worksite placement at least one week (7 days) before the participant’s first workday to allow the participant time to prepare for the job.

 When a Board subcontracts SEAL functions to a third party, a VR participant cannot be placed in a worksite that is within the subcontractor's organization.
 VR participants must be placed within public or private employers outside of TWC, the Board, and any subcontractor organizations.
-VR participants cannot be placed at a business owned or operated by family members.Signature of any Board required forms
+VR participants cannot be placed at a business owned or operated by family members.

-Should an employer require drug screening and/or background checks, the Board or its subcontractor must notify the VR counselor one week in advance.
+Should an employer require drug screening and/or background checks, the Board or its subcontractor must notify the VR counselor one week (7 days) in advance.
 The Board must pay for the cost when necessary (the cost of the drug screening and/or background check is factored into the worksite placement deliverable).

 VR participants cannot work over forty hours per week.
 The hourly wage must also comply with the Fair Labor Standards Act.
 Boards can negotiate the number of hours per week of work available for each VR participant with identified employers.
 All Texas labor laws apply and must be followed.
 For more information, visit the Texas Child Labor Law website.